jjokella/covid19/README.md

 - clone `https://github.com/jgehrcke/covid-19-germany-gae.git` from Github
   and into `/path/to/covid19/data`

+This csv file is used for German districts:

 - csv data for German Landkreise from `https://npgeo-corona-npgeo-de.hub.arcgis.com/datasets/917fc37a709542548cc3be077a786c17_0` and download as spreadsheet `RKI_Corona_Landkreise.csv` intto `/path/to/covid19/data`

+More sources/inspirations for SIR model and plotting:

 - SIR model in Python from `https://scipython.com/book/chapter-8-scipy/additional-examples/the-sir-epidemic-model/`